-As a way to honor overseas Filipino workers, there are several privileges our beloved migrant workers can avail of privileges that are exclusive to them and their immediate family members.
+As a way to honor overseas Filipino workers, several privileges are in place for them and their families to enjoy and take advantage of.

-As paying members of the Overseas Workers Welfare Administration, OFWs are eligible to a number of benefits such as medical, life and travel insurance.
-They receive language and cultural and orientation seminars before their outbound flights, avail of business loans and receive assistance when they are displaced from their job abroad .
-Their children may also qualify for college scholarship grant.
-In case of death, their beneficiaries also receive financial assistance from the government.
-This isn’t the same case for those who are not certified as OWWA members.
+As paying members of the Overseas Workers Welfare Administration, OFWs are eligible for several benefits such as medical, life, and travel insurance.
+They receive language and cultural and orientation seminars before their outbound flights, avail of business loans, and receive assistance when they lose their job abroad.
+Their children may also qualify for a college scholarship grant.
+In the case of death, their beneficiaries also receive financial aid from the government.
+This isn’t the same case for those who are not legitimate OWWA members.

 Courtesy lane for OFW passport applications

 OFWs who happen to be in the Philippines can avail of expedited processing of passport renewals at Robinsons Galleria at Ortigas Center.
 Not only reservation is not needed; the process is also quick and easy for OFWs.
 They just have to bring their employment contract and onward flight ticket.

 Exclusive entrance for OFWs at NAIA Terminal 3

 OFWs have their dedicated lane at Ninoy Aquino International Airport Terminal 3.

 Although the application for the program was discontinued on October 1, 2017, this membership entitled OFWs and their families free access to certain facilities.
 This includes Family Lounges at Ayala Malls, Priority Lane, Reserved seats in selected mall concerts & events, and discounts in Ayala Malls Cinemas until 2018.

 SM also has a program for OFWs called SM Global Pinoy Center that offers perks and opportunities for OFWs and their families at SM Malls.
 Inside these venues, OFWs and their families can avail of free refreshments, free internet browsing, remittance pick-up, foreign exchange services, and free international calls.